HinodeXRT/xrtpy/docs/contributing/contributing.rst

 There are several ways you can contribute to XRTpy:

-1. **Reporting Issues**: If you encounter any bugs or have suggestions for improvements, please report them using the GitHub [Issues](https://github.com/HinodeXRT/xrtpy/issues) page.
+1. **Reporting Issues**: If you encounter any bugs or have suggestions for improvements, please report them using the `GitHub-issue`_ page.
 Provide as much detail as possible, including steps to reproduce the issue and any relevant screenshots or code snippets.

 2. **Submitting Pull Requests**: If you want to contribute code, follow these steps:
    - Fork the repository on GitHub.